 Part of the reason we remain so intrigued is her talent for controversy.
 For much of Madonna’s career, she seemed to revel in shocking for the sake of it, deliberately egging on her critics with provocative sexual imagery like an over-excited adolescent mooning through the windows of a nursing home.
 The Roman Catholic church condemned her for burning a crucifix in the ‘Like A Prayer’ video and the Pope urged people to boycott the 1990 Blonde Ambition tour because of a scene involving simulated masturbation.

-Yet through it all she gave the impression that she was in control of her own sexuality.
+Yet through it all, she gave the impression that she was in control of her own sexuality.
 Madonna was, literally and figuratively, always on top – a rare feat in an industry that had historically relied on a casual exploitation of Barbie-doll sexiness and unthreatening girliness to shift records.
-This image of a strong, sexualised woman unafraid to display the traditionally male virtue of aggressive ambition burnt itself on to the consciousness of a generation of teenage girls.
+This image of a strong, sexualized woman unafraid to display the traditionally male virtue of aggressive ambition burnt itself on to the consciousness of a generation of teenage girls.
 “I would have no problem if my daughter looked up to Madonna as a role model, make no mistake,” said Paul McKenzie, the editor of Touch urban music magazine.
 “I don’t think we’ll ever see another star of her magnitude, and that’s because she shows complete professionalism and dedication.”

 McKenzie says that, when Madonna agreed to do a 20-minute live gig for the BBC 1Xtra radio station earlier this year, she insisted on a four-hour rehearsal – unheard of for such a short live performance.
 ‘She would run through each number, then she would stop and she would have picked up on every single thing that was out of place – lighting cues, props, everything that needed changing.
 It was unbelievable.
 She wasn’t being a diva, but she knew exactly what she wanted.

-“No other woman has been as impressive at working the media, working her looks, the marketing and the music.
+“No other woman has been as impressive at working the media, working her looks, the marketing, and the music.
 She’s done every single angle incredibly successfully and the only other people who have done that are maybe Elvis Presley and Michael Jackson.
 Madonna is a huge star who transcends time and race, which is why she’s still relevant.”

 “Madonna brought yoga much more into the mainstream,” says Scott Bryant, a personal trainer and fitness coach who has worked with celebrity clients.
-“When she started doing it, she was 100 per cent a strong role model for the women I worked with – they really liked and admired her.
+“When she started doing it, she was 100 percent a strong role model for the women I worked with – they really liked and admired her.
 Now, I get women saying they want to look like her, but not as muscular.
 Physically, Madonna understands the importance of maintaining her muscle mass especially because she’s almost 50, and if she carries on with her current regime, with serious strength training and running, she should still be looking good in her late sixties or seventies.”

 But will she still be performing in her sixties?
 At an age when she should be claiming her free bus pass, will she be taking to the stage in a Las Vegas casino, a souped-up version of her younger self, swathed in ostrich feathers and diamanté?
-Or have her recent, highly publicised troubles left her inevitably frailer and less able to withstand another decade of life in the unrelenting spotlight?
+Or have her recent, highly publicized troubles left her inevitably frailer and less able to withstand another decade of life in the unrelenting spotlight?

 &dsquo;At some point, she’s going to start looking like a mum trying to be down with the kids,” says McKenzie.
 “It’s about being graceful enough to know when to stop, and personally I don’t see her lasting another five years.
 She might be Superwoman, but even Madonna can’t defy age.”